Soft Skills Aren’t Necessary in Job Descriptions

 Also, too many soft skills can signal a bureaucratic or formal work environment.
 If that’s not true of your company, remove some from your job descriptions.
 Then incorporate a robust perks section that gives candidates a better window into your culture.

-Soft skills aren’t necessary in job descriptions despite so many including them.
+Ambiguous soft skills aren’t necessary in job descriptions despite so many including them.
 In fact, job descriptions that include them attract fewer, less diverse qualified candidate pools.
-(Besides, leaving them until the interview process is one of the latest recruiting trends anyway.)

-Rather than including soft skills, try waiting until the interview process to bring them up.
+Instead, replace those innate soft skills with experience-based language that is directly correlated to the role.
+Or, try waiting until the interview process to bring them up.
 In the meantime, avoid basic software skills and tout your company culture with specifics.
 Also, turn ability-based requirements into job responsibilities while quantifying the requirements you do list.
-(Job description software can help.)